 4. Getting good quality sleep at all costs – even if that means taking sleep medication and herbal powders like kratom powder, buying an ambient sound machine, sleeping without your snoring partner, ditching the alarm clock, turning off your phone or changing your work hours.
 No one can function well without sleep and the body’s stress hormone and immune systems simply don’t work well when sleep-deprived.
 Getting good quality sleep is part of nurturing your body so it can heal.

 6. Repetition of my self-soothing mantra.
-When my anxiety would start to escalate, I would repeat, ”It’s going to be OK, either way.”
+When my anxiety would start to escalate, I would use CBD Oil UK and repeat, ”It’s going to be OK, either way.”
 Everyone has a comforting sentence that speaks to them – you have to find what it is for you and repeat it over and over.
 Whenever I would start to develop fear around a person, event or situation, I would repeat this and soothe my fearful brain until I began to calm down.

 7. Surrounding myself with supportive, compassionate, loving people with whom I could be honest about what I was experiencing.
 This helped me to not feel ashamed for what was happening to me, to love myself in spite of my situation, to feel unconditionally loved by others and safe in the security of my chosen community.